rslagle/Getting_Cleaning_Data_Course_Proj/README.md

 Note: Requirement 4 calls applying descriptive variable names to the data.
 For the YData and SubjectData I simply assigned names manually.
 For the XData, I achieved this by modifying the Feature data, translating abbreviations to full text and adding underscores for readability.
 XData names also had the special charaters "(", ")", and "-" removed for better compatibility with the R Code as well as other database and statistical applications (e.g., Oracle, MySQL, SAS, etc.).
 These translations are documented in the CodeBook.md accompanying this README.md

 Note: Requirement 5 calls for the creation of a second Tidy dataset of means processed from the first Tidy dataset by the cross combination of activityNames and subjectId.
 This requirement is meet by Grouping and Aggregating the first Tidy dataset with Group By activityNames and subjectId.
 These data sets are what is being referred to as "wide" datasets, in that they have on row for each activityName, subjectId combination and 66 measurement columns.
-These datasets are both Tidy because they have one column for each data factor and measurement value, and one row for each observation or agragated onservation.
+These datasets are both Tidy because they have one column for each data factor and measurement value, and one row for each observation or aggragated observation set.
+And, all of the information is of one kind of data, and it is contained within one table.

 ==============
 R Code Listing